SalesforceCommerceCloud/pwa-kit/packages/pwa/README.md

 # The Retail React App

 The Retail React App is an isomorphic JavaScript storefront and [Progressive Web App](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) built using [React](https://reactjs.org/) and [Express](https://expressjs.com/).
-It uses a modern headless architecture that enables developers to decouple the frontend from backend systems.
+It uses a modern headless architecture that enables developers to decouple front-end code from back-end systems.
 It leverages popular open-source libraries in the React ecosystem, such as [Chakra UI](https://chakra-ui.com/) components, [Emotion](https://emotion.sh/docs/introduction) (CSS-in-JS), [Webpack](https://webpack.js.org/), and many more.

-Developers enjoy a streamlined experience without having to worry about the underlying infrastructure, whether they're developing their app locally, deploying it to a [Managed Runtime](https://developer.commercecloud.com/s/article/Managed-Runtime-Infrastructure) environment, or testing the app live.
+Developers don’t have to worry about the underlying infrastructure, whether they’re developing their app locally, deploying it to a [Managed Runtime](https://developer.salesforce.com/docs/commerce/pwa-kit-managed-runtime/guide/mrt-overview.html) environment, or testing the app live.

 ## Requirements